aschwehm/Sophos-XG-Interface-Fix/README.md

 ## Sophos XG Interface Fix

-This is an attempt to fix the horrible Sophos XG Interface which lookls like it is designed for 720p displays and is nearly unusable with modern display resolutions.
+This is an attempt to fix the horrible Sophos XG Interface which looks like it is designed for 720p displays and is nearly unusable with modern display resolutions.

 ---
 ### Features